Skip to main content

 info

-In the example, we set up a file to show you how you could create/update your prices using an Excel Sheet that contains formulae.
+In the example, we set up a file to show you how to create/update your prices using an Excel Sheet containing formulae.
 We created a header section where you can enter parameters (Customer, Wholesale Discount %, Line Discount %, Freight Factor, Effective Date).
 The data in the lines mostly comes from the header section or a calculation using values from the header section.
-The description, cost and base price get defaulted using a Vlookup.
+The description, cost, and base price are defaulted to using a Vlookup.

 Imported Sales Prices

-The image below show prices that were imported from the Excel file using the Excel Mapping Template shown above.
+The image below shows prices imported from the Excel file using the Excel Mapping Template above.

 tip